Showing posts with label ducks. Show all posts

 Cypress Trees

-We walked to another observation station and didn't see any cranes but saw several Robins hopping around looking for food.
+We walked to another observation station and saw no cranes, but we saw several Robins hopping around looking for food.

 View of Sandhill Cranes, Ducks, and Geese from the Observation building

-That is where I met several members of a photo club from Gatlinburg.
-They said that they would have a booth set up at Gatlinburg's Wildlife Week and said to look for them if I went that week.
+I met several members of a Gatlinburg photo club there.
+They said they would set up a booth at Gatlinburg's Wildlife Week and told me to look for them if I went that week.

 I saw a small boy enjoying kicking and picking up gravel as his family walked to the Observation building.